🎥 Free on-demand webinar "How to use LLM-as-a-judge to evaluate LLM systems." Get your access

 You can then use these text descriptors:

-• To monitor production NLP models.
+• To monitor production NLP models or LLM applications.
 You can track the properties of your data in time and detect when they change.
 For example, descriptors help detect text length spikes or drift in sentiment.

 • To test models during updates.
 When you iterate on models, you can compare the properties of the evaluation datasets and model responses.
 For example, you can check that the lengths of the LLM-generated answers remain similar, and they consistently include words you expect to see.